Posted on April 30, 2015 in Drunk Driving Charges

 Many motorists in Arizona will have been pulled over at some point.
 It may have been because a headlight was out, because their driving looked erratic or even because there had been a report made about their vehicle.
 However, if you are stopped by officers in this way, there is a chance that you might be investigated for drunk driving.
 If found to be intoxicated, you could then face criminal charges.

-As this article on DUI charges explains, if the officer who stopped you is found not to have had a good reason to stop you, this could work in your favor.
-Similarly if any of the tests performed in order to determine your sobriety were carried out incorrectlyor the officer responsible was not adequately trained, this could also call the evidence against you into question.
+If the officer who stopped you is found not to have had a good reason to stop you, this could work in your favor.
+Similarly if any of the tests performed in order to determine your sobriety were carried out incorrectly or the officer responsible was not adequately trained, this could also call the evidence against you into question.

 Facing criminal charges is always daunting, but you do not have to do it alone.
 An attorney can advise you about the possible defense options available to you and may be able to assist you with identifying any flaws in the criminal process that can be highlighted during your trial.